-Arthritis is inflammation of one or more of the joints of the body.
-The most common type of knee arthritis is osteoarthritis or rheumatoid arthritis, but there are more than 100 different forms of arthritis that can affect a variety of joints in the body.
+Arthritis is the inflammation of one or more of the joints of the body.
+The most common types of knee arthritis are osteoarthritis and rheumatoid arthritis, but there are more than 100 different forms of arthritis that can affect a variety of joints in the body.
 Arthritis is especially common in the knee.

 The knee is the largest and strongest joint in the body.
 The knee joint is formed by the upper leg bone or thighbone (femur) and the lower leg bone or shinbone (tibia).
 The patella (kneecap) sits in front of the knee joint.
-The ends of the bones in the knee joint are covered with cartilage, which is a smooth, slick substance that protects and cushions the bones as the knee is bent and straightened.
+The ends of the bones in the knee joint are covered with cartilage – a smooth, slick substance that protects and cushions the bones as the knee is bent and straightened.

-- Post-traumatic arthritis: A form of arthritis that develops after an injury to the knee, such as a broken bone, meniscal tear or ligament injury.
-These injuries can cause instability and additional wear of the knee joint that over time can lead to arthritis.
+- Post-traumatic arthritis: A form of arthritis that develops after an injury to the knee, such as a broken bone, meniscal tear, or ligament injury.
+These injuries can cause instability and additional wear of the knee joint that can lead to arthritis over time.

 Arthritis has no single specific cause, but there are certain factors that may make you more likely to develop the disease, including: